Hunt (HUNT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hunt Historical Price

-According to the latest data gathered on Hunt live price page, the current price of Hunt is 0.264611USD.
-The circulating supply of Hunt(HUNT) is 198.91M HUNT , giving it a market capitalization of $52.63M.
+According to the latest data gathered on Hunt live price page, the current price of Hunt is 0.254235USD.
+The circulating supply of Hunt(HUNT) is 198.91M HUNT , giving it a market capitalization of $50.57M.

 The Hunt Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HUNT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.